Spine Surgery in North Carolina

-Patients with spine pain in the neck or back are usually treated non-surgically before spine surgery is considered.
+Patients with spine pain in the neck or back are usually treated non-surgically before spine surgeries like a laminectomy or spinal fusion are considered.
 Bed rest, traction, anti-inflammatory medications (nonsteroid and steroid), physical therapy, braces and exercise are often prescribed.

 Maintaining good health, muscle strength, and body posture with appropriate rest and exercise help prevent unnecessary strain on the spine and muscles.

 You may be a good candidate for minimally invasive spine surgery depending on your condition.
 Your surgeon will make small incisions (less than 1 inch) and work around your muscles instead of cutting through them.
 This means a shorter recovery period, less pain and reduced risk for infection.

 This is surgery to remove all or part of the cushion (disk) that helps protect your spinal column.
 Your doctor may recommend this surgery if you have a herniated disk and other noninvasive treatments have not helped.
 If you have leg pain or numbness, severe muscle weakness in your lower legs, or if the pain spreads from your buttocks to legs, you may need surgery.
 There are several ways to perform this spine surgery, and all procedures are performed in a hospital or outpatient setting, under general anesthesia.
 Learn more about diskectomies from our Health Library.

 This surgery widens the opening in your back where nerve roots leave your spinal canal, which will relieve pressure on the nerve root.
 This spine surgery may be necessary if your symptoms include pain in your thighs, lower back, calf, shoulder, arms or hands, or if you experience any numbness or tingling.
 This procedure is performed in the hospital, under general anesthesia.

 You will have an MRI to determine if this surgery is necessary.